 Platelets are small cell-like particles in the blood that help clots form.
 Platelets are usually given to people with too few platelets (thrombocytopenia Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
 Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more ), which may result in severe and spontaneous bleeding.
 Platelets can be stored for only 5 days because they are kept at room temperature.

 In the past, several donors were needed to provide enough platelets to benefit one person.
 Current apheresis collection techniques that better separate platelets from other blood components allow a single donor to provide enough platelets for one person's needs.

 Plasma is usually frozen immediately after it is separated from fresh blood (fresh frozen plasma).
 Plasma frozen within 24 hours of collection can be stored for up to 1 year.
 It is used for bleeding disorders in which the missing clotting factor is unknown or when the specific clotting factor is not available.
 Plasma also is used when bleeding is caused by insufficient production of all or many of the different clotting factors as a result of disorders such as liver failure.

 When fresh frozen plasma is first thawed, certain clotting factors (mainly fibrinogen, factor VIII, factor XIII, and von Willebrand factor) form solid clumps at the bottom of the liquid plasma.
 Clumps that form this way are called a "precipitate."
 "Cryo" means cold, hence the name cryoprecipitate.
 Cryoprecipitate is most often given to people who have severe bleeding due to too little fibrinogen, an important clotting factor (for example, in people with disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation is a condition in which small blood clots develop throughout the bloodstream, blocking small blood vessels.
-The increased clotting depletes the platelets... read more or placental abruption Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
-Women may have vaginal bleeding and/or severe... read more ).
+The increased clotting depletes the platelets... read more or placental abruption Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
+Women may have abdominal pain and tenderness and vaginal bleeding... read more ).